-The renovation and addition of a modern balcony to a single-family two-flat in Wicker Park is now finished.
-This white trellis, Mediterranean style addition creates a spacious, multilayer rear exterior that maximizes living space and draws in natural light.
+The renovation and addition of a modern balcony to a single-family, two-flat home in Wicker Park is now complete.
+This white trellis, Mediterranean-style addition creates a spacious, multilayer rear exterior that maximizes living space and draws in natural light.

 MAKE WAY FOR A MODERN BALCONY & GUEST SUITE